-Go ahead and make up the data for one complete record-seven (7) fields-hitting the Tab key each time to go to the next field, starting with the Home Contact field (the Home Contact data is a name like Mr. and Mrs. Doe) and ending with the ZIP Code field Hit Enter after typing in the ZIP Code entry When you hit Tab or Enter after typing the ZIP Code entry (the last entry in the record), Word automatically makes the New Entry button the active button (Fig. 7.6), so that when you hit Enter again, it brings up a new empty form for you to enter the data for the next record.
-You could continue now to enter as many records as you want.
-But we'll do that shortly so you can learn how to add records to an existing database.
-Click OK Word now clears the New Address List dialog box off the screen and brings up the Save Address List dialog box.
-In the Office 2007 Work Files > Data Files > Database Documents folder, save the new database with the name Address List After you've saved the Address List database, you can add new records, sort them, and so forth.
+Go ahead and make up the data for one complete record-seven (7) fields, starting with the Home Contact field (the Home Contact data is a name like Mr. and Mrs. Doe) and ending with the ZIP Code field Hit the Tab key after typing in the ZIP Code entry When you hit Tab after typing the ZIP Code entry (the last field in each record), Access will automatically start a new record entry form, starting with the Home Contact Field (Fig. 7.7 next page).

+Fig 7.7 New Address List data entry window You could continue now to enter as many records as you want.
+But we'll do that shortly so that you can learn how to add records to an existing database.
+Right now, for safety's sake, you are going to Save this new database so that you have the work that you've already done safely stored on your disk in the location of your choosing-Murphy's Law1 says there'll be a power cut any time now, so better safe than sorry, as they say.
+Click on the OK button Word now clears the New Address List dialog box off the screen and brings up the Save Address List dialog box.
+By now you should know how to navigate to a specific folder on your computer.
+Navigate to your USB drive > Work Files for Office 2013 > Data Files > Database Documents folder, and save the new database with the name Address List After you've saved the Address List database, you can add new records, sort them, and so forth.
 To do this, you use the Mail Merge Recipients dialog box (Fig. 7.8), which is displayed next.